Deciding to undertake a research thesis or dissertation requires considerable planning, so investigate procedures, steps

 Use these tools as you brainstorm your topic and refine your research question.

-Read more about applying a systematic review to searching.
+Read more about applying a systematic approach to searching.

 Discuss your research proposal thoroughly with your supervisor(s).

 If you or your supervisor wishes to discuss your research, or has questions, you can contact the Academic Committees Office, located on the 1st Floor, Scott/Shand House, 90 St David Street, Dunedin.
 They administer the University of Otago Human Ethics Committee and the University of Otago Human Ethics Committee (Health).

 Recommended postgraduate research texts, for example: